 After Jack died, people would say to me, “he’s still here, he’s in your heart.”
 And I would silently yell into the void, “He’s not here!
 I don’t feel him in my heart!
 I don’t feel him anywhere!”
 Those first few years, the pain of his absence was deep and relentless and grief was incapacitating.
 Today, the tears still fall, my heart still aches and I live with regrets and guilt.
 However, the relentless pain has dissipated and grief has become my constant companion.
 Most of all, ten years later, I can finally feel Jack.
 I feel the warmth and presence of his spirit surrounding and guiding me.

-The most profound connection I’ve had with Jack since he died was on his 25th birthday at the live storytelling event in New York City last November that was put on by The Nocturnist and Bellevue Literary Review.
+The most profound connection I’ve had with Jack since he died was on his 25th birthday at a live storytelling event in New York City last November that was put on by The Nocturnists and Bellevue Literary Review.
 I was among five people chosen to share their story about "Taking Care."
 When I was working with the coaches on my story, I expressed that I didn’t want my story to come across as a sad story.
 One of the coaches told me that she didn’t see my story as a sad story, she sees it as a love story.
 That she understood this without knowing Jack or me really touched me.
 In working on my story, I had to dig deep in the archives of my memory of life with Jack.
 I spent a lot of time reading through my blog posts and reflecting on the memories and emotions I shared through my written words.
 Composing an oral story challenged me to think and share my words in a very different way than when I write.
 My one-on-one coach was patient and kind and it was a valuable learning experience for me as a storyteller.

 The night of the event, I was hoping that I would be one of the first to tell their story so I could get it over with, but no such luck.
 I was number four of five.
 Waiting in the “green room” until it was my turn was excruciating.
 When my turn came, I walked onto the stage and looked out to a pitch black room.
 The only thing I could see was a bright light that shone on the stage from the back of the room.
 Despite it being a small venue, the faces of the audience weren't visible, which was probably a good thing.
 The story I told takes place in Jack’s room, on a difficult night near the end of his life.
 As I spoke into the microphone, looking into the blackness, I felt physically transported to Jack’s room.
 Every word came alive – the scene was real, the emotions were real and Jack was literally in the room with me.
 I saw him and felt him in a way that words can never adequately describe.
 For nine and a half minutes, it was just me and Jack in that room.